 Teams need parent support through providing challenge supplies, managing teams, and providing appraisers for competition day.
-Training is provided for managers and appraisers.
-Our regional competition will take place on March 4, 2017.
+There will be training for managers and appraisers.

 For more information: